AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-39/acsd-53583-improves-partial-reindex-performance-category-products-product-categories.md

 <u>Actual results</u>:

-Full reindex is called many times per product and takes less time than partial reindex.
+Partial reindex is called many times per product and takes more time than full reindex.

 ## Apply the patch